eleda77/eleda77.github.io/docs/vocab_list.md

 **tumulus** - an ancient burial mound; a barrow

 **turpitude** - depravity; wickedness

+**tussocky** - with small areas where the grass is longer and thicker than the grass around them

 **turf** - force (someone) to leave somewhere (British)
 ### U  {#header-title-21}